Improwised/kb.repairrabbit.github.io/content/appointments/How-customers-can-book-an-appointment.md

-Customer can now easily book an appointment through customer Web portal where they can sign in with their registered email id and password.
+Customer can now easily book an appointment through customer web portal where they can sign in with their registered e-mail ID and password.